During the rest of Chemo

 Due to being provided with help by the psychologist and having a routine which continued to keep my side effects at bay, the rest of the chemo cycles went by rather quickly.

-During the latter part of the chemo process, I did however get more side-effects, which were permanent cold sensitivity in my in my hands and teeth, meaning I could not eat food like ice cream, as well as a metallic taste from eating certain foods, for which the amount of affected foods would increase.
+During the latter part of the chemo process, I did however get more side-effects, which were permanent cold sensitivity in my in my hands and teeth, meaning I could not eat food like ice cream, as well as a metallic taste from eating certain foods, for which the number of affected foods would increase.
+This meant some of the food I liked to eat, like pizza was just disgusting to me and this was unpredictable, so I had to try things and then if I couldn't eat it, either throw it away or have my dad eat it.
 I was also suffering from mouth ulcers underneath my tongue.
-All of which were fairly common and just stuff I needed to watch.
-To my surprise, during this time, I was able to trust in the process and keep my anxiety at a low level.
+All of which were fairly common and just things I needed to keep an eye on and work through.
+However, to my surprise, this time, I was able to trust in the process, stay calm and keep my anxiety at a low level.